Good Bones: 1981 Chevrolet El Camino Project – Sold!

 March 10th Update: We noticed this 1981 Chevrolet El Camino we first featured on February 18th remains available with a fresh post and the same $2,900 price.
 If you’re looking to do an El Camino build and like the copper color, this could be a great starting point if everything checks out underneath.
 Good luck with the purchase!

 We find most El Caminos we come across tend to be a bit overpriced if you’re looking to do a build of your own on one.
-However, if you like the exterior color of the recent paint job this 1981 El Camino currently listed here on Craigslist in Freehold, New Jersey sports, then the $2,900 asking price has the makings for the start of a fresh build.
+However, if you like the exterior color of the recent paint job this 1981 El Camino listed on Craigslist in Freehold, New Jersey sports, then the $2,900 asking price has the makings for the start of a fresh build.
 Worth noting is the Hagerty Insurance Online Valuation Tool currently lists the #4 “Fair” (Daily Driver) estimate at $8,100 while the NADA Guides Classic Car Online Valuation tool currently lists its “Low”, “Average”, and “High” retail value range at $4,935, $11,760, and $15,750, respectively.
 This is a potentially a rare example of an El Camino where you could redo the interior and any other mechanical issues needing to be addressed and be in the black if you decide to resell it and move on.
-If you are serious about purchasing this El Camino project, you can start the conversation by calling Jim at (732) 278-1508.

 Chevrolet produced the half car, half truck El Camino in five generations between 1959 and 1987.
 Chevrolet introduced a new, downsized El Camino in 1978, adopting the new, more sharp-edged Malibu styling, While the new El Camino shared front end sheet metal, doors, tailgate, and rear bumper with the Malibu station wagon, the chassis was a unique design shared with no other Chevrolet.